Sleepytale Logo

 • The one piece puzzle.
 Take turns adding a single puzzle piece, so the picture only finishes if everyone keeps contributing.

 When each child knows their part, they spend energy on the job instead of squabbling over the same one.
-After a day of building together, building a story with Cleo is a fitting, calmer finish.
+Making something with Cleo works the same way, one idea from your child, one from her, until the story or the song is theirs together.

 Group Projects and Relays

 For older children ready to plan and divide a job, bigger projects and relays shine.
 Set up a friendly relay where each child has a different task, so the team only succeeds when the parts come together, and step in to coach rather than to referee, asking helpful questions like how the group could solve a snag rather than settling every dispute for them.
-A quick chat afterward about what went well teaches the habits behind the fun, and a calm Cleo story rounds off a busy day of cooperation.
+A quick chat afterward about what went well teaches the habits behind the fun, and building something with Cleo, where your child leads and she follows, gives that same skill a quieter workout.

 Teamwork Lessons by Age